It was a peaceful morning. I was flying to Chicago for a business trip, so I had eagerly anticipated the arrival of September 11, 2001.

 Like in the days of Vietnam, today we seem to have the “hawks” who believe the War on Terror is necessary to prevent another massive terror attack.
 Their philosophy is that it is better to fight them “over there” than to have them attacking us here.

 Then there are the “doves” who criticize the War on Terror and promote their idea of tolerance and understanding between different religions and cultures.
-The problem tends to be that this brand of tolerance often morphs into appeasement and compromise, opening the door for more attacks by the Jihadist.
+The problem tends to be that this brand of tolerance has historically morphed into appeasement and compromise, opening the door for more attacks by the Jihadist.

 We are also seeing a disturbing trend of ‘self-hate’ among certain segments of society – primarily among many young people.
 In a conversation with a young man about September 11th, I was asked if somehow the terrorism attack was somehow our own fault – that somehow American activities around the world invited these attacks.
 I was aghast.
 My only answer at the time was, “No, this was simply an act of pure evil.”